maxwells-daemons/caltech-cs11-tensorflow/README.md

 ## Course structure
 All of the labs will have the same basic structure:
   1. A README with a high-level overview of the week's content
   2. Some reading on the week's material, presented as a `notes_*.ipynb` Jupyter notebook that can be read online or run locally.
-It will have lots of exposition, plus graphs and code snippets here and there.
+It will have lots of exposition, plus images and code snippets here and there.
   3. A `lab_*.ipynb` file to be filled out as the week's assignment

 While doing the assignments, expect to spend some amount of time reading the TensorFlow documentation, especially pages on functions I mention you might need for a problem.